-Below, get answers to common questions about lung cancer immunotherapy, see how it impacts patients and learn how you can help immunotherapy research efforts.
+Below, learn about immunotherapy in treating lung cancer, understand how it impacts patients and see how you can help immunotherapy research efforts.

 What You Need to Know About Lung Cancer Immunotherapy